parallelworks/weather-forecast-demo/RUN_MONITORING.md

 A 6 hour forecast on the 25km grid will output
 5GB of data in `experiment`.
-With 4 CPU, it takes 35 minutes to run end-to-end.
+With 4 CPU, it takes 35 minutes to run end-to-end, about 7 minutes with 12 CPU.

 ## Preprocessing, run setup, and overview